-specific (sub)category of voters, then the most inclusive option fully substitutes for all other options.
+Higher out of several scores if several options are available to the same (sub-)category of voters: If more than one option is available for a specific (sub-)category of voters, then the most inclusive option fully substitutes for all other options.
 For example, if non-resident citizens can choose to cast their vote through postal ballot or at an embassy, the score corresponds to the postal ballot option.

+Principle 3:

-Principle 3: Lower out of several scores if restrictions apply cumulatively to the same (sub)category of voters.
-If more than one restriction applies to the same specific (sub)category of voters, then only the most exclusive provision is coded.
+Lower out of several scores if restrictions apply cumulatively to the same (sub-)category of voters: If more than one restriction applies to the same specific (sub-)category of voters, then only the most exclusive provision is coded.
 For example, criminal offenders may be excluded both on grounds of length of sentence and type of crime; or the candidacy rights of non-resident citizens can both be limited to mono-nationals and to citizens with past residence within a specific period.
 In such cases we code only the more restrictive of the two provisions.
-In order to keep the coding simple, we have decided not to use alternative methods for cumulative restrictions as is done for CITLAW indicators, such as deductions from an initial score or multiplication of scores to capture interaction effects.
+In order to keep the coding simple, we have decided not to use alternative methods for cumulative restrictions as is done for CITLAW indicators, such as deductions from an initial score4 or multiplication of scores to capture interaction effects.

 Finally, a remaining technical issue concerns our treatment of missing values.
-We call values "missing" for two reasons: (1) when the score is not applicable (code: N/A) - this always applies to subsequent (mostly access) scores when there is no eligibility; (2) when a certain election is not held or is indirect in a country (code: X; see above) - for example, in many countries regional presidential elections are inexistent.
-For the purposes of aggregation, we substitute all N/A and X values in such a way that the overall values are not distorted, at least as long as not a whole level of election (e.g. regional elections) is missing.
-This means that all N/A values are substituted by a 0, and all X values are substituted by the simple arithmetic mean of the "neighbouring scores".
-If a whole level of election is missing, however, these missing levels are also coded X in the dataset, and they are left grey in the online database.
-If the rule of inclusion has to be determined ad hoc (e.g. referendums in NL and UK at some levels), we simply assume that the legislation would include the same voters as the legislative elections at the respective level, and thus for aggregation we attribute the same scores as for legislative elections instead of treating them as missing values.
+We call values "missing" for three reasons: (1) when the score is not applicable (code: N/A) - this always applies to subsequent (mostly access) scores when there is no eligibility; (2) when a certain election is not held or is indirect in a country as outlined above (code: X; category 2 for non-coding); and (3) when sub-national elections are not coded due to one of the two additional reasons outlined above (code: XX; categories 3 and 4 for non-coding).
+For the purposes of aggregation, we substitute all of these missing values in such a way that the overall values are not distorted, at least as long as not a whole level of election (e.g. regional elections) is missing.
+This means that all N/A values are substituted by a 0, and all X or XX values are substituted by the simple arithmetic mean of the "neighbouring scores".
+If a whole level of election is missing, however, these missing levels are also coded X or XX in the dataset, and they are left grey in the online database.
+If the rule of inclusion has to be determined ad hoc (e.g. referendums in NL and UK at some levels), we simply assume that the legislation would include the same voters as the legislative elections at the respective level, and thus for aggregation we attribute the same scores as for legislative elections instead of treating them as missing values.5

-In the downloadable dataset, we combine the disaggregated indicators, which include all codes for missing values, with the aggregated indicators, which by means of the above technique for substitution are available even when there are missing values in the disaggregated data.
+In the downloadable dataset we combine the disaggregated indicators, which include all codes for missing values, with the aggregated indicators, which by means of the above technique for substitution are available even when there are missing values in the disaggregated data.

-&lt;sup>5 However, we do use a deduction method in one occasion to capture residence status requirements that are added to basic residence duration requirements for non-citizen residents.
+4 However, we do use a deduction method on one occasion to capture residence status requirements that are added to basic residence duration requirements for non-citizen residents.

-&lt;sup>6 This assumption is corroborated by the recent draft legislation for the EU referendum in the UK, which applies exactly the same criteria for the distribution of voting rights as in national legislative elections.
+5 This assumption is corroborated by the recent draft legislation for the EU referendum in the UK, which applies exactly the same criteria for the distribution of voting rights as in national legislative elections.